Papatheodorou-Group/CATD_snakemake/README.md

 	Input/Psuedobulks

 This is where the bulks should go.
-If you wish to use all the data for the reference, go to:
+Also, **enable realBulk in config.** If you wish to use all the data for the reference, go to:

 	Input/Cell_splits